 Though the marriage didn’t last long it produced a child and one of Warsaw’s most famed restaurants, U Fukiera.
-Gessler kept her second husband’s name - even after a third marriage to a Polish doctor - and uses it to promote her own restaurants like Słodki i Słony as well as 12 others that have franchised the Magda Gessler name.
-Naturally this causes some unhappy confusion with the original Gessler clan as Magda’s former brother-in-law Adam runs popular restaurants in Warsaw (U Kucharzy) and Krakow (Restauracja Gessler we Francuskim) as well.
+Gessler kept her second husband’s name - even after a third marriage to a Polish doctor - and uses it to promote her own restaurants like Słodki Słony as well as about a dozen others that have franchised the Magda Gessler name.
+Naturally this caused some unhappy confusion with the original Gessler clan as Magda’s former brother-in-law Adam has also operated popular restaurants under his name in Warsaw and Krakow as well.

 Today it’s impossible to talk about Warsaw’s dining evolution without mentioning Gessler, who many credit with modernising Polish cuisine and raising the standard of service since her arrival post-Communism.
 Should you opt to dine in one of Gessler’s establishments – and considering how prolific she is, it’s almost impossible to avoid – you’ll first be struck by the heavy-handed, lavish (borderline garish) décor that has become her hallmark.
-Secondly, you’ll note Gessler’s ability to make Polish cuisine (and not all of her restaurants are Polish; Gar and Venezia, for example, skew Italian) more updated and modern, like at her newest venture Słony.
-There Gessler takes the idea of delicate French canapés and recreates them with traditional Polish staples like pickles and smalec (lard spread).
+Secondly, you’ll note Gessler’s ability to make Polish cuisine (and not all of her restaurants are Polish, however) more contemporary and modern.